vivienneobrien/vivobblog/src/docs/everyday-lessons.md

 ## Nov 21, 22

 > You can use css to override the styling of an svg.
-It doesnt even look like the svg has changed in the dom but it has
+It doesnt even look like the svg has changed in the dom but it has.
+CAN BE CHANGED "PROGRAMATICALLY".
+You cant change all the properties in an svg this way e.g. stroke="red"

 !['svg css'](../assets/svgcss.png)